Buderim Community Spirit

 All community organisations are lacking volunteers, so don’t just talk about community, be the community!

-2. Get involved with The Buderim War Memorial Community Association (BWMCA)
+1. Get involved in The Buderim War Memorial Community Association (BWMCA)

 This volunteer organisation is “Community Central” for Buderim, created in 1945 as the ultimate “living memorial” to those who fought and died in World War 2.
 The BWMCA contains various committees which create many of the parades and events in Buderim, such as the Australia Day Celebrations, ANZAC Day ceremonies and Carols by Candlelight.